Labor induction: Timing and risks

+There is insufficient scientific evidence to determine if inducing a woman's labor at home is a safe and effective approach for both the woman and the baby.

+Predicting the necessity of induction

 Clinicians assess the odds of having a vaginal delivery after labor induction by a "Bishop score".
 However, recent research has questioned the relationship between the Bishop score and a successful induction, finding that a poor Bishop score actually may improve the chance for a vaginal delivery after induction.
 A Bishop Score is done to assess the progression of the cervix prior to an induction.
 In order to do this, the cervix must be checked to see how much it has effaced, thinned out, and how far dilated it is.
 The score goes by a points system depending on five factors.
 Each factor is scored on a scale of either 0–2 or 0–3, any total score less than 5 holds a higher risk of delivering by caesarean section.